chetanesque/Day-Tripper/README.md

 # Day-Tripper
 starting...
-This is the middle of today
+In the middle of today